👈 Back to all guides

 Chapter 10.
 How to Detect and Prevent Affiliate Fraud

 Building an affiliate marketing program is an excellent strategy to drive growth for your SaaS business.
 However, with financial incentives at play, it can trigger unwanted behavior like fraud.
-So, how do you manage and mitigate these risks?
-One crucial step is to learn how to detect affiliate fraud effectively.
+Understanding how to prevent affiliate abuse and detect fraudulent activity is crucial for program success.

 Equally important is implementing robust affiliate fraud prevention measures to protect your program's integrity.